JGCRI/gcam-doc/fusion.md

 includes it.
 Therefore, you should try to isolate code that uses these capabilities in a small number of fusion-aware translation units.

-The `GCAMFusion` object takes four template parameters:

--   The type of the object that can handle the results of the search
--   A boolean flag to indicate if said object will process the start of each step taken into a `CONTAINER` object (default is `false`).
--   A boolean flag to indicate if said object will process stepping out of a `CONTAINER` object (default is false).
--   A boolean flag to indicate if said object will process the data being found (default is `true`).

-The GCAMFusion object constructor takes two arguments:

--   A vector of FilterSteps
--   An instance of an object that can handle the results of the search
+<a name="handler"></a>

-The object that will handle the results of the search can be any object since GCAMFusion is templated.
-This object must provide the templated function that will be called when that event occurs corresponding to the templated flags used in creation of the GCAMFusion object:
+Next, you will need an object that will handle the results of the search.
+This object can be of any type, since the `GCAMFusion` class is templated.
+The only requirement is that the object must provide the templated functions that will be called on data found by the search.
+The functions required will depend on what combination of the three event types supported by GCAM Fusion you are using.
+The event types eare explained below.
+If you aren't using an event type, you can omit its processing function.

 ```cpp
 struct GatherEmiss {